alexnathanson/ConfirmationBias_BrowserExtension_FireFox/README.md

 6) Visit one of the websites below.

 ## List of news site vectors currently implemented <br>
-You can see all the included media sources in the mediasources.js file
+You can see all the included media sources in the mediasources.js file.

 ## Future changes and additions
 * Track user behaviour over time and adjust behavior accordingly